julioespin/julioespin.github.io/SQL_Banking_Project.md

 <img src="images/SQL_transactions_country.png"/>
 <img src="images/SQL_transactions_country_results.png"/>

-I found that there was 137 countries that have had transactions with each country having varying amounts of transactions with the IDA.
+I found that there were 137 countries that have had transactions with the IDA.

 ### What is the max owed to the IDA?